sudara/dspjargon/definitions/complex_number.md

 ## [Complex Number](#complex-number)

+Fundamentally, a complex number is a way to store and treat two numbers (a [vector](#vector)) as if they were one.

-A number that consists of an imaginary part and a real part bundled together in one package such as `5 + 4i`.
+It's a number that consists of a real part and an an imaginary part bundled together in one package such as `5 + 4i`.
+The imaginary part is the part with the imaginary unit `i`.

-They are graphed with the x-axis representing the real part and the y-axis representing the imaginary part.
+In dsp and electrical engineering, `j` is  used as the imaginary unit instead of `i` (which often denotes current).

+Complex numbers are graphed on the [complex plane](#complex-plane).